OkanSen/unit_testing_responsive_webpage/README.md

 # unit_testing_responsive_webpage

+The project can be downloaded as a folder from the GitHub Repository.
+However, the zip version is also included.

 In order to create a successful project for testing, you should first download JUnit, Selenium for Java and chromedriver.
 The versions used in the project are as below;